jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 http or https:  The IODEF report is submitted as a Web service request to the HTTP address specified using the protocol specified in {{!RFC6546}}.

+## Critical Flag

+The critical flag is intended to permit future versions of CAA to introduce new semantics that MUST be understood for correct processing of the record, preventing conforming CAs that do not recognize the new semantics from issuing certificates for the indicated domain names.

+In the following example, the property 'tbs' is flagged as critical.
+Neither the ca1.example.net CA nor any other issuer is authorized to issue for "new.example.com" (or any other domains for which this is the relevant resource record set) unless the issuer has implemented the processing rules for the 'tbs' property tag.

+new.example.com       CAA 0 issue "ca1.example.net"
+new.example.com       CAA 128 tbs "Unknown"

 #  Security Considerations